PeterZG/ReactJS-Presto/README.md

 ## 2. The Front-End

 I am building the frontend for the provided backend.
 This frontend should be a single-page application that does **NOT** require a refresh for state updates.
-If the app doesn't function as a fully single-page app, it will result in significant penalties.
+If the app doesn't function as a fully single-page app, it will not meet the requirements.

 The requirements describe a series of **screens**.
 Screens can be presented as popups/modals, or full-page views. *Screen* refers to a specific state or representation of the web application.
 I have flexibility in how to implement them, whether as modals, separate pages, or other appropriate UI components.